-The genesis of the company known as Volkswagen goes back to Adolf Hitler’s desire to put the German people on wheels, much as Henry Ford had done with the Model T for Americans.
+The genesis of the company known as Volkswagen goes back to the desire to put the German people on wheels, much as Henry Ford had done with the Model T for Americans.
 At the time in Germany, cars were very expensive, and thus only enjoyed by the very wealthy.
 Only one German in 50 owned a car in the early 1930s.
-Hitler wanted to change that, he wanted to democratize automotive transportation.

 To accomplish this, he issued a “call for proposals” to ready the production of a basic vehicle capable of transporting two adults and three children at 100 km/h (62 mph), which could be sold profitably for 990 Reich Marks (Just under $400 American in 1930).
 The proposals he got back soon made him realize the price point he’d set could not be met by private industry, so he decided to establish an all-new, state-owned factory to construct the automobile.

 To help German citizens buy one, he started a government-sponsored savings program.
 Anyone who’d set aside five RM a week into the savings program could purchase one of the cars.
 Each five RM deposit got the customer a stamp to go in a stamp book, once the book was full, they could get the car.
 Some 336,000 German citizens paid into the fund.
 Based on a design by Ferdinand Porsche, the rear-engined, rear-drive car took on a rounded shape, which reminded people of a beetle.